Import Your Car from the US to Canada: Step-by-Step Guide (2026)

 Why Import a Car?

-For many, importing a car from the US is appealing due to lower prices, favourable exchange rates, or access to models not available in Canada.
+For many, importing a car from the US has historically been appealing due to lower prices, favourable exchange rates, or access to models not available in Canada.
 However, the process involves complying with strict Canadian regulations, including safety and emissions standards, as well as handling customs paperwork and taxes.
+With the current 25% retaliatory surtax on US-origin vehicles in effect, the financial advantage of importing has been significantly reduced or eliminated in many cases.
 By following this guide, you’ll understand each step, avoid common pitfalls, and make informed decisions.
-Always research costs upfront, as taxes, duties, and modifications can add up quickly.
+Always research costs upfront, as taxes, duties, surtaxes, and modifications can add up quickly.

 Step 1: Confirm Your Vehicle’s Eligibility for Import